 Pattern 3: The Theme Conflict War

-The Problem: Page builder + 3 different customization apps all trying to modify the same elements.
+What gets in the way: Page builder + 3 different customization apps all trying to modify the same elements.

 Result: Broken functionality, inconsistent styling, impossible debugging.